 (1) A special resolution may be moved at any general meeting of the Association.

-(2) The Secretary must give all members not less than 21 days notice of the meeting at which a special resolution is to be proposed.
+(2) The Treasurer/Secretary must give all members not less than 21 days notice of the meeting at which a special resolution is to be proposed.

 (3) The notice must include the resolution to be proposed and the intention to propose the resolution as a special resolution.